 JVN Hair | @jvnhair

-On their profile feed, one can see their diverse clientele using JVN products — each in their own individual way.
-Their bio reads “Come as you are” which perfectly encapsulates the individuals represented in their content.
+On their profile feed, you can see their diverse clientele using JVN products — each in their own individual way.
+Their bio reads, “Come as you are,” which perfectly encapsulates the individuals represented in their content.
 The brand doesn’t discriminate against age, gender, ethnicity, or sexuality and makes its platform a welcoming and inclusive place for everyone.

 GoPro | @gopro

-Before the launch of TikTok, GoPro packed their YouTube page with UGC to not only show their products in use but the quality of their product.
-This approach led them to build a YouTube channel that’s over 10 million subscribers strong.
+Before the launch of TikTok, GoPro packed their YouTube page with UGC to show their products in use as well as the quality of their product.
+This approach led them to building a YouTube channel that’s over 10 million subscribers strong.
 Once TikTok gained momentum, GoPro jumped on the platform quickly with the same approach as their YouTube channel — using UGC from their consumers.

-Submitting videos has become such a phenomenon that GoPro now has a submission portal on their website allowing users to upload their content and, if they are chosen, will receive rewards in cash, gear, and of course, global exposure.
-This submission platform is a brand-led way to generate and encourage UGC without having to go out and source creators.
+Submitting videos has become such a phenomenon that GoPro now has a submission portal on their website that allows users to upload their content.
+If they’re chosen, the user will receive rewards in cash, gear, and of course, global exposure.
+This submission platform is a brand-led way of generating and encouraging UGC without having to go out and source creators.

 Chubbies | @chubbiesshorts

-Chubbies feel anything but meticulously curated and overproduced.
-As “the official outfitters of Friday at 5 pm” the casual menswear brand brings the personality of their colorful shorts to their UGC on TikTok.
-Chubbies partners with tons of well-known and lesser-known content creators that each produce content in their own style diversifying the Chubbies feed and showing a lifestyle filled with fun and style.
+Chubbies feels anything but meticulously curated and overproduced.
+As “the official outfitters of Friday at 5 pm,” the casual menswear brand brings the personality of their colorful shorts to their UGC on TikTok.
+Chubbies partners with tons of well-known and lesser-known content creators that each produce content in their own style, diversifying the Chubbies feed and showing a lifestyle filled with fun and style.

 NoGood | @nogood.io

-As a growth marketing agency, our data scientists specialize in skills ranging from SEO, SEM, CRO, social advertising, data visualization, a full creative design studio, and newest to the lot – an in-house TikTok Studio providing content creator sourcing, editing, advertising, and data reporting.
+Our data scientists here at NoGood specialize in skills ranging from SEO, SEM, CRO, social advertising, data visualization, a full creative design studio, and newest to the lot – an in-house TikTok Studio providing content creator sourcing, editing, advertising, and data reporting.

-Our content creator internship program also allows creators to learn how to work with brands in many different verticals, execute creative briefs, and prepare them for future partnerships as content creators.
+Our content creator internship program also allows creators to learn how to work with brands across verticals, execute creative briefs, and prepare them for future partnerships as content creators.

 Jones Road Beauty | @jonesroadbeauty